MatteoMancini01/Gaia_EDR3/Project_Notes.md

    This sends the query to Gaia archive sercer, through `launch_job_async()`, asynchronously.
 This means that the program is not blocked while waiting.
 And downloads the table of results when the query finishes, with `get_results()`

 - In the final step we save the results into a CSV file in the repository, so that one can load the data whenever it's required.
 Results are saved using `result.write("qso_full_data.csv", format="csv", overwrite=True)`, this also overwrite on the saved file `qso_full_data.csv` in case we need to redownload the data.

+<b>Data Structure</b>

+1. <b>source_id</b>, Unique Gaia identifier for the object
+2. <b>ra</b>, Right Ascension (celestial longitude) in degrees
+3. <b>dec</b>, Declination (celestial latitude) in degrees
+4. <b>pmra</b>, Proper motion in Right Ascension (mas/yr)
+5. <b>pmdec</b>, Proper motion in Declination (mas/yr)
+6. <b>parallax</b>, Parallax measurament (this is expected to be near zero for distant QSOs)
+7. <b>ruwe</b>, Renormalised Unit Weight Error (this indicates the quality of the data point)
+8. <b>phot_g_mean_mag</b>, Mean magnitude in Gaia's G-band
+9. <b>nu_eff_used_in_astrometry</b>, Efficient wavenumber denoted as $\nu_{eff}$, this is used to charecterise the color of a celestial object by describing how its light is distributed across different wavelenghts.
+10. <b>parallax_error</b>, measure the uncentainty on parralax (standard deviation).
+11. <b>pmra_error</b>, Uncertainty in pmra.
+12. <b>pmdec_error</b>, Uncertainty in pmdec_error.

+<b>Visualisation</b>

+We decided to plot the data in 6 different histograms, three for each 5 and 6 parameter solutions.
+This was done by dividing the original data frame into `df_5param` and `df_6param`, to differentiate the two, we set `astomeric_params_solved` to 31 and 95 respectively.
+In binary 31 = 11111 and 95 = 1011111, different bits (1s and 0s) mean different things, and Gaia internally uses these codes to label how many parameters were solved for.
+Thus, we can filter by how many and which astrometric parameters Gaia fit fir that object.
+For the 5 parameter solutions we plotted histograms for the following parameters:
+-	Efficient wavenumber
+-	Mean magnitude in Gaia’s G-band
+-	RUWE
+For the 6 parameter solutions:
+-	Normalised parallaxes
+-	Normalised pmra
+-	Normalised pmdec

+Plotting histograms is not only useful to visualise the distribution of each of those parameters, but also serves as a benchmark for comparing our plots to the plots in Gaia Early Data Release 3: Acceleration of the Solar System from Gaia astrometry, Klioner, S. A., et al. 2021.

 ---